zuai-logo

 Capital flight decreases the supply of loanable funds, leading to higher real interest rates.

-What is the equilibrium in the loanable funds market?
+What is the impact of a balanced budget amendment on the loanable funds market?

 What is the difference between the nominal interest rate and the real interest rate?